Threatin: 2019: Return to live performances

 Jered Threatin returned to play the Camden Underworld in London on November 1, 2019.
 Prior to the event, manager Jon Vyner stated: "We'll probably promote it in-house.
 Last time there was no one to promote him—because he had no fans at the time.
 Now he does."
 Threatin's return show to the Camden Underworld featured robotic mannequins dressed in T-shirts with "Fake Band" printed on them.
 Threatin regularly handed his microphone to one of the mannequins to "sing" his lyrics on a backing track.
 Other stage spectacles included Threatin pretending to be fellated by a blow-up doll wearing a BBC News T-shirt, before ending the show by smashing his guitar.
 A maximum of 60 people were reported to have attended, with a significant number leaving before the end of the 45-minute show.

-2019–2025: Hiatus, new album and alleged life-threatening illness
+2019–2026: Hiatus, new album and alleged life-threatening illness

-Between late 2019 and early 2025 Threatin made no updates, interviews or live appearances.
+Between late 2019 and early 2025, Threatin made no updates, interviews or live appearances.

 In 2025, Threatin announced a new single, Die Young, along with the revelation that he suffered a number of heart attacks, and underwent emergency open-heart surgery, as a result of his pulmonary arteriovenous malformation.
 Public reaction was mixed with many not believing him and suggesting it may just be another faked PR stunt similar to the 2018 tour incident.

 According to Threatin's website; his second studio album has been mastered at Abbey Road Studios and is expected to be released alongside a full length documentary about the band.

+On 30 July 2026, Threatin released The Shadow Box, the second track of the upcoming second studio album entitled The Meaning of it All.